 You can also stimulate your pet’s mind by teaching it new tricks.

 Our Labradoodle puppies for sale have a variety of coat textures that dog owners enjoy, but in general, their low shedding coat needs brushing at least twice a week.
 Not only does this keep them tangle-free but it also removes excess debris from their coat, keeping them fresh and hygienic.
 Regularly trim the hair around their eyes and in between their paws to prevent these problem areas from causing irritation.

 Pooches with fleece coats tend to have longer fur and benefit the most from going to a professional groomer — although every dog loves getting pampered once in a while.

 When you get your new pup, it’ll already be on a feeding schedule.
 It’s important that you stick to it as closely as possible, using the same food.
 At Pride and Prejudoodles, we send a can and a bag of the foods we use for free with your hand-delivered bundle of joy.
 If you need to change it for any reason, it must be done gradually to avoid stomach upsets.
 In case it does experience problems, it’s best to revert to the original diet and consult with a vet about making any changes.

 Older dogs won’t necessarily have a problem with switching food because it’s rare they’ll be fussy about food.
 As their pet parent, it’s up to you to decide how much to invest in the diet.
 Just bear in mind that a diet is such a crucial aspect of wellness that feeding them good quality food will add years to their lives compared to opting for low-quality feed.

+Finding the perfect Labradoodle puppy for you or your family can be hard.
+Pride and Prejudoodles is here to help.
 We hope you found our guide informative.
 Please contact us with any other questions you have about our Labradoodle puppies for adoption.